 - 1. Sit down. - 2.
 Attach the garment to the reacher.
-Position the garment by your feet.
-DO NOT bend the hip joint more than 90 degrees. - 3.
-Put your operated hip/foot in first followed by your other leg. - 4.
-Bring the reacher towards you guiding the waistband over your feet and up your legs. - 5.
-Pull your pants up over your knees, within easy reach.
-DO NOT bend the hip joint more than 90 degrees. - Stand with the walker in front of you to pull your pants up the rest of the way.
+Position the garment by your feet. - 3.
+Put your operated foot in first, followed by your other leg. - 4.
+Bring the reacher towards you, guiding the waistband over your feet and up your legs. - 5.
+Pull your pants up over your knees, within easy reach. - 6.
+Stand with the walker in front of you to pull your pants up the rest of the way.